Victor Santa Cruz: Hawaii

-On January 27, 2020, Santa Cruz was announced as the new defensive coordinator at his alma mater, Hawaii, on Todd Graham's inaugural Hawaii staff.
-Santa Cruz helped direct a UH defensive unit that led the conference in takeaways and helped lead the Rainbow Warriors to a 28-14 New Mexico Bowl victory over the University of Houston.(2020) Following the 2020 season, Graham wanted to take full responsibility for running the defense and moved Santa Cruz to defensive ends coach & special teams.
+On January 27, 2020, Santa Cruz was announced as the new defensive coordinator at his alma mater, Hawaii, on Todd Graham's inaugural staff.
+Santa Cruz helped direct a defensive unit that led the conference in takeaways and helped lead the Rainbow Warriors to a 28–14 New Mexico Bowl victory over Houston.
+Following the 2020 season, Santa Cruz transitioned from coaching safeties to defensive ends.
+The 4-2-5 War Dog defense for the 2021 season consistently created negative plays, totaling 85 tackles for loss and 34 sacks across 13 games, showcasing a unit that punched through the backfield and disrupted opposing offenses week after week while helping secure a bid to the 2021 Hawai‘i Bowl, which would later be canceled.

-After Todd Graham announced his resignation following player mistreatment allegations, Santa Cruz was not retained by new head coach Timmy Chang for the 2022 season.

 Later coaching career

 In 2023, Santa Cruz was announced as the head football coach for JSerra Catholic High School.
 He hired his former offensive coordinator and quarterbacks coach Rudy Carlton for the same positions.
-He was fired the day after the final game in 2025 after three seasons.
-He finished 14-18 overall and 3-12 in Trinity League play.
+He finished 14–18 overall in three seasons and 3–12 in Trinity League play.